 “Such a day would not exist in the perfect world,” said Maria Davidov, Business Intelligence Team Leader.
 “However, I think that nowadays, International Women’s Day gives us the opportunity to celebrate how far women have come over the past decades, and most importantly, to examine gender equality problems we still have as a society.”

 Considering the innumerable other inequalities that exist in the world, Shevie Chen, Senior Programmer, felt that the day overemphasizes the discrimination against women in comparison.
 “People are people regardless of gender,” she said.
 “But on the other hand, I do want to empower women, to make them think of themselves as equal (if not better), so I think this day is important.”

 However, Susan Madden, Senior Vice President of Business Operations, summed it up well when she said, “I am hopeful that we will move toward not just having a single day for [celebrating women], but have it become part of our every day.”

 What attracted you to BlueSnap as a company?
 What does BlueSnap do to support the equality and advancement of women?

-As we mentioned earlier, about half of the senior leadership team at BlueSnap is women, which is relatively unique in the industry.
+As we mentioned earlier, a considerable amount of the senior leadership at BlueSnap is women, which is relatively unique in the industry.
 It’s clear that women are empowered here.
-Cynthia put it simply when she said: “women are recognized for their achievements.
-Women hold executive roles within the company.”

 “What attracts me to BlueSnap is the fact that I have the ability to significantly contribute to company success while working in a warm, friendly environment,” said Maria.
 “I feel that BlueSnap does not differ between women and men.
 Everyone has equal opportunities based on their professional skills.”